 Midges only live long enough to mate and lay their eggs, while certain species of mosquitoes can live for months at a time.

 Midges are highly attracted to light, so minimizing the use of outside lights will help to reduce their presence near your home.
 Should you choose to use a "Bug Zapper", keep it as far away from your residence as possible to maximize its effectiveness.
 Keep doors and windows closed or tightly screened to prevent midges from entering your home.
-Using insecticides to control midges is NOT recommended, as more gnats will quickly re-enter the area that was treated.
-Remember, these midges are harmless and have very short life spans so any nuisance they pose will be temporary and intermittent.
+Using insecticides to control midges is NOT recommended because these midges are harmless and individuals have very short life spans so any nuisance they pose will be temporary and intermittent.
 Midges are important to the food chain as they provide food for fish and other aquatic animals.

 Clear Lake Gnat Monitoring